- For Students

 The written examination will cover five general areas: (1) history of the discipline; (2) area studies; (3) theoretical focus; (4) related field; and (5) listening identification/analysis.
 In preparation, you will consult with faculty and develop a bibliography of relevant sources for each area.

 Any portion of the qualifying examination that you do not pass must be retaken in the subsequent long semester.
 If upon a second attempt there are still portions that you have not passed, they must be retaken in the following long semester.
 You may not take any portion of the exam more than three times.

 The exam consists of essays in response to prompts and identification/analysis of listening examples.
 Plan on three full days for the exams.
 On days one and two you will be given several prompts and three hours to write the essays.
 After a break, you will be given a second series of prompts and another three hours to write essays.
 Approved notes may be used.
 On the third day you will be given two three-hour time slots to listen to musical examples and to write a response that identifies, analyzes, and contextualizes the musical excerpts.

 A ninety-minute oral exam administered by the full area faculty and related-field professor will follow several days later.
 The oral exam is more than a defense of the written work; it is an opportunity to expand, clarify, and revise answers in order to demonstrate an intellectual flexibility commensurate with doctoral studies.

-The student must demonstrate through a written examination competency in a language relevant to literature related to the dissertation research.
+The student must demonstrate through a written examination competency in a foreign language other than English relevant to literature related to the dissertation research.